RyanFlannagan/Wordpress-Meetup-Plugin-/README.txt

 == Description ==

 WP Meetup fetches event information from Meetup.com and creates posts for each event.
-Additionally, WP Meetup provides an event calendar for displaying upcoming events either on a page on as a widget.
+Additionally, WP Meetup provides an event calendar for displaying upcoming events either on a page or as a widget.

 Uses the [Meetup PHP API](https://github.com/wizonesolutions/meetup_api) developed by wizonesolutions.